 Usability testing provides a wealth of examples to make your website user-friendly.
 These ten tried-and-true approaches serve as beacons of inspiration, guiding you toward a digital domain that captivates and converts.
-With each example in your toolkit, you’ll unravel the secrets to an exceptional user experience, solidifying your website’s position as a formidable contender in the online arena.
+With each example in your toolkit, you’ll unravel the secrets to an exceptional UX, solidifying your website’s position as a formidable contender in the online arena.

 1. Guerrilla Usability Testing

 The beauty of Guerrilla Usability Testing lies in its simplicity and adaptability.
-It’s the perfect solution for teams with tight budgets or limited time to gather user feedback.
+It’s the perfect solution for teams with tight budgets or limited time to gather customer feedback.
 By conducting brief, informal tests in the wild, you can glean vital information about how users interact and the usability of your website, making it a go-to resource for startups and small businesses.